aryadaroui/pytexpdf/README.md

 \end{document}
 ```

 and compiles the file with `pdflatex -interaction=nonstopmode`.
-This should help you google your errors.
+This combination tends ignore parts or commands of the `texString` that it does not recognize and compiles anyway.
+Hopefully this will help you google your errors.